-Microdermabrasion is considered a safe procedure for all skin types and colors.
-It commonly interests those who have the following skin concerns:
+Microdermabrasion is considered a safe procedure for most skin types and colors.
+People might choose to get the procedure if they have the following skin concerns:

 - fine lines and wrinkles